oktadev/okta-blog/_source/_posts/2022-03-22-thymeleaf-security.md

 - Render variables and externalized text messages through its [Standard Expression Syntax](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#standard-expression-syntax)
 - Perform iterations and conditional evaluations

-## Create a Spring Boot WebFlux application with Thymeleaf
+## Create a Spring WebFlux application with Thymeleaf

 Create a simple monolithic Spring Boot reactive application, that will use Thymeleaf for page templates.
 You can use [Spring Initializr](https://start.spring.io/), from its web UI, or download the starter app with the following HTTPie command: